Orbi home mesh wifi system: Pros, cons and tips

 A TV does not use electricity when turned off.

-Not everybody it is familiar with terms like Watts, Kilowatts or Kilowatt hours so if you would learn more about them, have a look to this YouTube video that we have prepared about this topic.
+Not everybody is familiar with terms like Watts, Kilowatts, or Kilowatt hours so if you would learn more about them, have a look at this YouTube video that we have prepared about this topic.

-Or you can have a look to this electricity measurement units calculators to get a better understanding of:
+Or you can have a look at this electricity measurement units calculators to get a better understanding of:

-> What is a Watt (W) and how to transform Watts into Kilowatts
+> What is a Watt (W), and how to transform Watts into Kilowatts

-> What is a Kilowatt (kW) and how to transform Kilowatts into Kilowatts hour
+> What is a Kilowatt (kW), and how to transform Kilowatts into Kilowatts hour

-> What is a Kilowatt hour (kWh) and how to transform Kilowatts hours to other units
+> What is a Kilowatt hour (kWh), and how to transform Kilowatts hours into other units

-> What are Power (P), Voltage (V) and Current (I)
+> What are Power (P), Voltage (V), and Current (I)

-Energy conservation can be defined as the decision and the act of using less energy
+Energy conservation can be defined as the decision and the act of using less energy.

 Energy conservation both benefit you and the environment

-The act of saving and conserving electricity does benefit you because you will be paying less on your energy bills.
+The act of saving and conserving electricity does benefit you because you will be paying less for your energy bills.

-And it also does benefit the environment because conserving electricity prevents any unnecessary waste of natural resources.
+And it also benefits the environment because conserving electricity prevents unnecessary waste of natural resources.

-Now, at individual level it may not look worth to try to save a few watts here or there.
+At the individual level, it may not look worth trying to save a few watts here or there.

-Still, every little counts and if hundreds or thousands of us do save a little every time, it will make an important contribution towards conserving our natural resources.
+Still, every little one counts, and if hundreds or thousands of us save a little every time, it will make an important contribution towards conserving our natural resources.

 9000 households x 0,01 kWh per day x 365 days per year